bkietz/arrow/docs/source/developers/cpp/building.rst

 use environment variables of the form ``ARROW_$LIBRARY_URL`` to direct the build system to read from a local file rather than accessing the internet.

-To make this easier for you, we have prepared a script ``thirdparty/download_dependencies.sh`` which will download the correct version of each dependency to a directory of your choosing.
-It will print a list of bash-style environment variable statements at the end to use for your build script.
+``archery`` can be used to download the correct version of each dependency:

 .. code-block:: shell

    # Download tarballs into $HOME/arrow-thirdparty
-   $ ./thirdparty/download_dependencies.sh $HOME/arrow-thirdparty

-You can then invoke CMake to create the build directory and it will use the declared environment variable pointing to downloaded archives instead of downloading them (one for each build dir!).
+   $ archery bundled_thirdparty download \
+       --destination=$HOME/arrow-thirdparty/

+Additionally, ``$HOME/arrow-thirdparty/env.sh`` will populated with bash-style environment variable statements.
+If sourced before creating a build directory, CMake will recognize the environment variables use the archives in ``$HOME/arrow-thirdparty`` instead of re-downloading them.

 Extra debugging help
 ~~~~~~~~~~~~~~~~~~~~